June 2, 2025 Newsletter

 Economic Development Corporation (EDC)

-We do not know the date of the next EDC Board meeting.
+We do not know the date of the next meeting.
+Best guess: June 17.

 Upcoming Public Hearings